Comb filter: Applications

 In acoustics, comb filtering can arise as an unwanted artifact.
-For instance, two loudspeakers playing the same signal at different distances from the listener, create a comb filtering effect on the audio.
+For instance, two loudspeakers playing the same signal at different distances from the listener create a comb filtering effect on the audio.
 In any enclosed space, listeners hear a mixture of direct sound and reflected sound.
 The reflected sound takes a longer, delayed path compared to the direct sound, and a comb filter is created where the two mix at the listener.
+Similarly, comb filtering may result from mono mixing of multiple mics, hence the 3:1 rule of thumb that neighboring mics should be separated at least three times the distance from its source to the mic.